-Important: To create a data source with SNMP v3 authentication, specify the properties described in Table 22 and then enter the information for the agent to authenticate the DSA as an SNMP user.
+Important: To create a data source with SNMP v3 authentication, specify the properties described in the "SNMP data source configuration window" and then enter the information for the agent to authenticate the DSA as an SNMP user.
 The authentication parameters can be overridden by calls to the SNMP functions in the Impact Policy Language.

-SNMPDirectMediator data source configuration window
+SNMP data source configuration window

-Use this information to configure a SNMPDirectMediator data source.
+Use this information to configure a SNMP data source.